johnyo/ffb/README.md

 ffb
 ===

-Statistical Fantasy Football Performance Predictor written in MATLAB
+A Statistical Fantasy Football Performance Predictor written in MATLAB